HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 Often times, default focus indication is removed from interactive content such as buttons, form controls, and links using the CSS property `:focus { outline: none; }` or  `:focus { outline: 0; }`, sometimes in conjunction with `:focus-within` and/or `:focus-visible`.
 We found that 91% of desktop pages have `:focus { outline: 0; }` declared.
 In some cases, it is removed so that a more effective custom style can be applied.
 Unfortunately, in many cases it is simply removed and never replaced, which can render a page unusable for keyboard users.

-For more information about how to achieve accessible focus indication including some limitations of browser default focus styles, we recommend Sara Soueidan's article, <a hreflang="en" href="https://www.sarasoueidan.com/blog/focus-indicators/">"A guide to designing accessible, WCAG-compliant focus indicators"<a>.
+For more information about how to achieve accessible focus indication including some limitations of browser default focus styles, we recommend Sara Soueidan's article, <a hreflang="en" href="https://www.sarasoueidan.com/blog/focus-indicators/">"A guide to designing accessible, WCAG-compliant focus indicators"</a>.

 ### Prefers-color-scheme and high contrast support